Reloaded-Project/Reloaded-II/docs/LinuxSetupGuide.md

-# Linux Setup Guide
+# Linux Setup Guide (Legacy)

 !!! info "This is the *legacy* setup guide."

-    This shows you how to run Reloaded in a setup that involves.
+    This shows you how to run Reloaded in a setup that involves running the launcher via Wine and games via Wine/Proton.
+This is a bit more flexible but can be a hassle to set up.

+    For a more streamlined guide, see [Linux Setup Guide (New)](LinuxSetupGuideNew.md).

 !!! help "Help Needed"